Explore London

 Address: 31/32 Maiden Lane, Covent Garden London

 A cosy atmosphere with contemporary trimmings and the smell of fresh oven-baked pizza in the air, the trendy Fire and Stone pizza joint in Covent Garden is ideal for a family outing, a casual meal with friends or a romantic dinner.
-Boasting the largest wood-fired oven in the northern hemisphere, Fire and Stone produces a large variety of pizzas, themed on the different flavours of the continents and made with only the freshest ingredients.
-Compliment your meal with some of their quality red wines, or try an exotic smoothie.
-Open daily for lunch and dinner.
+This franchise pizzeria produces a large variety of pizzas, themed on the different flavours of the continents and made with only the freshest ingredients.
+Complement your meal with some of their quality red wines.
+Open daily for lunch and dinner.<br /><br />

 Zaika